pramsey/pramsey.github.io/_posts/2014-07-03-tokenization-and-your-private-data-4.md

 The OIPC guidance spends two paragraphs on "re-identification" of data (the practice of mixing tokenized and un-tokenized fields in records), and spends five more on the legal and physical security of the tokenization crosswalk table (dictionary), but spends only one word ("**adequately**") on whether or not the tokenization dictionary is full of junk.

-The OIPC told me that, because fully random tokenization [completely obscured the original data](http://blog.cleverelephant.ca/2014/07/tokenization-and-your-private-data-2.html)[1], they had to rule that fully tokenized personal data was no longer "personal information" and thus not covered by the Act.
+The OIPC told me that, because fully random tokenization [completely obscured the original data](/2014/07/tokenization-and-your-private-data-2.html)[1], they had to rule that fully tokenized personal data was no longer "personal information" and thus not covered by the Act.
 This strikes me as very lawyerly, but also very dangerous, since it opens the door for government to consider technical "tokenization" solutions from vendors that are likely far less secure than conventional approaches (like [AES-256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard)) that the OIPC has already rejected.

 I'll close with the good news: all plans to store personal data outside Canada are still subject to case-by-case review by the OIPC, there is thus far no blanket approval for systems that claim they "tokenize", and the OIPC can still issue further guidance based on research that is going on right now.
 I'm not lighting my hair on fire, yet.
 But the door is cracked open, and the snake-oil salesmen are laying out their wares, let's keep an eye on them.

-<small>[1] Again, implementation matters.
+[1] Again, implementation matters.
 At a minimum, even completely random word-based tokenization can leak information about how many words are in each field.
 Some implementations also don't encode punctuation, so they leak symbols ("Smith &amp; Wesson" becomes "faerqb &amp; gabedfsara") and other non-word entities.
-Depending on the input data, these small leakages can be significant.</small>
+Depending on the input data, these small leakages can be significant.
+{: .note }

 **PostScript**